Ministers for 2017

 After 41 years as an American Baptist pastor, I retired from the full time ministry but am still doing the things I love.
 I work with Habitat building houses, volunteer with the Penn Yan Fire Department, serve as director of the American Baptist Men Disaster Relief for New York State, and preach at strange, beautiful, and out of the way places.
 I hold a masters and doctorate (DMin) from Andover Newton Theological School.
 I write, do woodworking, and take long distance bicycle trips -- the next one is planned for a few days from now from Penn Yan to Decatur, Illinois.
 My wife and I love the Adirondacks and enjoy kayaking, hiking, and mountain climbing.
 We have three children and two dogs.

-Pastor Colin Tuggle is the executive director of ADK Mission, a charitable non-profit organization based in Saranac Lake.
-Colin and his wife, Lisa, work across denominations to strengthen area churches and ministries throughout the Adirondack Mountain region by encouraging and equipping pastors and ministry leaders, bringing unity to the Body of Christ, and speaking at area churches.
-Colin was born and raised in southeastern New York, and his family has owned property outside Tupper Lake for nearly 50 years.
-Before relocating to this area two years ago to launch ADK Mission, Colin served in pastoral ministry after several years in both business and the military.
-He got his start as a graduate of the U.S. Naval Academy at Annapolis, and is currently pursuing a Doctor of Missiology from Fuller Theological Seminary in Pasadena, California.
-Colin and Lisa have two children: Caleb (7) and Grace (4).
+Colin Tuggle is the executive director of ADK Mission (ADKMission.org), a charitable non-profit organization based in Saranac Lake.
+He and his wife, Lisa, work across denominations to strengthen churches and ministries throughout the Adirondack Mountains by encouraging and equipping pastors and ministry leaders, bringing unity to the Body of Christ, and speaking at area churches.
+Colin was born and raised in southeastern New York, and his family has owned property outside Tupper Lake for 50 years.
+Before relocating to this area three years ago to launch ADK Mission, Colin served in pastoral ministry after several years in business and the military.
+He is a graduate of the U.S. Naval Academy at Annapolis, and is currently pursuing a Doctor of Missiology from Fuller Theological Seminary.
+Colin and Lisa have two children: Caleb (9) and Grace (6).

 August 27th: Rev. Dr. Patricia Schick